mbierman/FWalive/README.md

   vi user_crontab
    ```

-   Add a line something like this
+   Add a line something like this:

    ```
    */1 * * * * /data/fwalive.sh
    ```

-   which runs once every minute (or however often you want it to run).
+   which says once every minute run the script that updates the spreadsheet via IFTTT.

 Save the file and restart Firewalla.
 You can confirm the cronjob is in place by doing `crontab -l` after Firewalla restarts.
+This will persist through updates and reboots but not resets.